INDIANAPOLIS — Polls are open across Indiana for Tuesday's primary election at 6 a.m. Voting continues until 6 p.m.

 Photo ID Required

-Voters must present a valid government-issued photo ID at the polls.
-Your ID must include your photo, your name, and an expiration date — and must be either current or expired after November 5, 2024.
+Voters must bring a valid government-issued photo ID.
+Your ID must include your photo, name, and expiration date.
+It must be current or expired after November 5, 2024.

 Acceptable forms of ID include an Indiana driver's license, Indiana photo ID card, military ID, or U.S. passport.
 College and university IDs are not accepted.